ubcbraincircuits/whitepaper/source/data_sharing/open_science_framework.rst

 If data needed for a project already exists in one of the services below, it can be connected to OSF rather than transferring it.
 This feature is also useful if a file exceeds the 5GB limit for upload.
-Note that files connected to third-party storage add-ons are not stored or backed up on OSF.

 This page provides a `list of available storage add-ons in OSF
 <https://help.osf.io/hc/en-us/sections/360003623833-Storage-add-ons>`_, which includes platforms like